SegFault2017/MazeGen/Readme.md

 ## Updates
-No bugs as I know.
+No bugs as I know so far.